Ringworm Isn’t Always Red: Spotting the Rash on Darker Skin Tones

 Treatment options for eczema on Asian Skin

-To manage eczema on Asian skin, your goal would be to both treat the rash as well as the color changes it can leave behind.
+To manage eczema on Asian skin, your goal would be to both treat the rash and the color changes it can leave behind.
 Moisturizers and gentle skin care are the first steps, while prescription creams like steroids or non-steroid anti-inflammatory creams can be used to help calm flare-ups.
 Since Asian skin is more likely to develop dark or light spots after eczema, it’s important to avoid overusing strong steroids or skin-lightening products, which can make things worse.
 If you’re unsure, a dermatologist who understands different skin tones can help you find the safest treatment plan.

 Takeaway